 You Need Light

 Of all the cures out there, light is the single best one.
 That means that controlling jet lag comes down to controlling light and darkness, according to experts.
 If you’re traveling east, expose yourself to light earlier.
 If you’re traveling west, expose yourself to light later.
 For example, if you board a plane at 6:00pm that will arrive in London at 6:00am local time (which would be 1 am if you were still in NY), you need to advance your internal clock for London time.
 To do that, you need to avoid light on the flight.
 One way is to wear sunglasses on the plane.
 You might even wear them when you get off the plane.
-This is what Steven W. Lockley, a consulting member of NASA’s fatigue management team, does, according to the.
+This is what Steven W. Lockley, a consulting member of NASA’s fatigue management team, does, according to the New York Times.

 RELATED: Guard Your Laptop While Traveling